MarkVDD/pomobite/README.md

-# Pomodoro Timer App
+# PomoBite App

 A simple and minimalistic Pomodoro Timer app built with Svelte.
-This app helps you manage your work and break intervals effectively, following the Pomodoro technique.
+This app helps you manage your work and break intervals effectively, following the Pomodoro technique and it's principles.

 ## Features